riya-malviya/weather-js/README.md

 **Running the App**<br />
 -> Ensure you have an API key from OpenWeatherMap (https://openweathermap.org/).<br />
--> Update the apiKey variable in the script.js file with your API key.<br />
+-> Update the apiKey variable in the script(js) file component in index.html file with your API key.<br />
 -> Open the index.html file in your web browser.<br />